 But if you act to keep on top of absences in your company, you’ll already be one up on your competitors.
 Not all businesses have an absence management policy, but those who do are generally prepared for every eventuality.

-So, where your competitors will struggle to cope with unplanned absences, with absence management software you can safeguard your company.
+So, where your competitors will struggle to cope with unplanned absences, with an absence management solution you can safeguard your company.
 You can ensure that nobody gets overworked, and everything can remain as productive as possible even when you’re not operating at full capacity.

 4. Reduce Absenteeism

-There are a few ways that absence management software can help you to reduce absenteeism in your business.
+There are a few ways that an absence management solution can help you to reduce absenteeism in your business.
 Let’s look at one of the more direct ways.

 Unauthorised absence is the most disruptive form of absenteeism.
 This is where an employee takes time off without letting you know, and not because they’re suffering from ill-health or injuries.
 It might also be known as skiving or pulling a sickie.